 Question: What’s the Difference Between Craft Beer and IPA?

 Answer: IPA is a hop-forward style of beer.
 Many IPAs are craft beers, but not all craft beers are IPA’s.
-IPA, also known as India Pale Ale, comes in a wide range of flavors and styles, from lower alcohol Session IPA to strong dry or double-dry hopped.
+IPA, also known as India Pale Ale, comes in a wide range of flavors and styles, from lower alcohol Session IPA to strong, dry, or double-dry hopped.
 From crisp to clean to bold, IPA is one of the most popular types of beer.

 Question: Is Craft Beer Still Popular?

-Answer: Craft beer is still popular amongst some populations, but it’s never reached the height of popularity by the bulk sale of regular beers.
+Answer: Craft beer is still popular amongst some populations, but it’s never reached the height of popularity by the bulk sale of macro beers.
 The pandemic has caused a dip in beer sales as a whole– but it hit craft beers harder.
 That likely is also due to breweries having fewer resources– and being hit financially harder as a whole, vs necessarily a declining interest in craft beer.

 Final Decision: Give it a Try

 It’s not quite as customizable as some may like, of course, and it won’t be the perfect fit for everyone.
 If you’re unsure, I recommend starting with a shipment and seeing what you think.
-It’s certainly worth a try if you love craft beer and want to discover some new flavors.
+It’s certainly worth a try if you love unique craft beer and want to discover some new flavors.
 Sign Up Here.